teresamendescoelho-cpu/Should-Marketing-Professionals-Learn-Data-Analytics-/README.md

 ---

 # 🚀 Future Improvements
+Future versions of the project could:

+Increase the sample size substantially.

-* Include additional datasets from different industries.
+Include data from multiple countries and industries.

+Add more detailed technical-skill variables.

-* Compare marketing careers with other professional fields.
+Compare Marketing professionals with other professional groups.

+Include longitudinal career data.

+Investigate additional measures of career success beyond Starting Salary.

+Test additional Machine Learning algorithms.

+Perform more extensive hyperparameter tuning.

-* Deploy the final model as a web application.
+Deploy the final predictive model as an interactive application.

-* Build an interactive dashboard using Power BI or Streamlit.
+Expand the Tableau dashboard with additional business intelligence views.
 ---

 # 👩‍💻 Author